-Cara Baldari Senior Policy Director, Poverty & Family Economics, Housing and Homelessness
+Cara Baldari Vice President, Family Economics, Housing and Homelessness

-Cara Baldari is the Senior Policy Director for Poverty & Family Economics, Housing and Homelessness at First Focus.
-She is responsible for leading cross-cutting initiatives to reduce child poverty in the U.S., with an emphasis on reducing racial disparities and increasing federal investment for income supports that are proven to support healthy child development and educational attainment.
+Cara Baldari is the Vice President of Family Economics, Housing and Homelessness at First Focus.
 In this role, she leads the U.S. Child Poverty Action Group, of which First Focus is a founding member.

-In her six years at First Focus, she has worked on a number of issues affecting children living in poverty, including child and family homelessness, child welfare policy, childhood asthma, child nutrition, and children’s health policy.
-She co-authored America’s Report Card 2012: Children in the U.S., which was co-released with Save the Children and provides a holistic picture of unmet needs in five areas of a child’s life: economic security, early childhood education, K-12 education, permanence and stability, and health and safety.
+During her seven years at First Focus, she has worked on a cross-sector portfolio of issues including child welfare, childhood asthma, nutrition, and children’s health policy.
+In 2012 she co-authored America’s Report Card 2012: Children in the U.S., which was released with Save the Children and provides a holistic picture of child well-being in the United States.

-Before coming to First Focus, her previous experience includes providing direct legal representation low-income clients in landlord tenant disputes in Pittsburgh, PA.
-Through this work, she witnessed firsthand the policy changes that are needed to prevent homelessness and better assist low-income families.
+Before coming to First Focus, she provided direct legal representation for low-income clients in landlord tenant disputes in Pittsburgh, PA.
+Through this work, she witnessed firsthand the policy changes that are needed to prevent homelessness and better support low-income families.

-Cara received a JD from the University of Pittsburgh School of Law and a BA in History and Political Science from the University of Pittsburgh.
+Cara received a Juris Doctor from the University of Pittsburgh School of Law and a Bachelor of Arts in History and Political Science from the University of Pittsburgh.